 Common lilac problems in the summer

 There are common problems that routinely plague lilac.
 Powdery mildew can be expected on most older lilacs during the summer.
-This fungal disease creates a powdery coating on the leaves, that often can be washed away once rains become more regular.
-However, powdery mildew is not the culprit, at least this year.
+This fungal disease creates a powdery coating on the leaves, resulting from dry periods with several days of high humidity.
+During a wet year, powdery mildew is often not a culprit as the white film often can be washed away once rains become more regular.

 Another pest is the lilac stem borer.
 This is a clearwing moth that lays her eggs at the base of the lilac and the larva bores into the stem.
 These moths often only target stressed lilacs or very old stems.
 Signs include sawdust, sap, and frass near the base of the plant.
 Yet the samples that have come into the Extension office do not indicate lilac borer.